The Therapy Minefield

 - It's based on the latest discoveries in neuro-science about how the brain receives and stores information

 - You don't need to tell the practitioner anything you don't want to talk about - no need to share your secrets (although we will need to know a little of what you want us to do, of course.)
 Where there has been obvious trauma, we may need to know something of the situation.
+The practitioner will need to complete a professional intake form, of course, but if there's anything you really don't want to talk about, you can say so and the practitioner will work round it.

 - As long as you know how you would prefer to feel instead of how you feel already, the practitioner can help you

 - Most problems are resolved very quickly, often in a single session and even complicated problems can often be resolved in 4 -6 sessions.
-(Multiple traumas can take longer but still faster than 'standard' therapy.)

 - All BWRT Therapists ('Practitioner' and 'Therapist' means the same thing) have to undergo a full assessment of their skills